This post may contain affiliate links.

 Once your chicken is brined, you can bake it right away, or add any seasonings you like.

-If using a blend of seasonings, stir them together in a small bowl, then scatter them over the chicken.
+If you’re using a blend of seasonings, stir them together in a small bowl, then scatter them over the chicken.
 Here are a few ideas to get you started.

 • Sweet and Spicy.
 Combine brown sugar with spicier ingredients like chili powder, cumin, and cayenne pepper.